taichi-dev/taichi_benchmark/README.md

 ## Highlights
 We have conducted performance evaluation on an Nvidia Geforce RTX3080 graphics card.
 Compared with the baselines, we highlight the inspiring performance achieved by Taichi on the basis of its easy-to-use programming style:

-* Performance approaches device capability roofline, in terms of both computation and memory bandwidth in the [nested SAXPY](./saxpy) and [array fill](./fill) benchmarks.
+* Performance approaches device capability roofline, in terms of both computation and memory bandwidth.

 <p align="center">
 <img src="saxpy/fig/roofline_log_scale.png" width="400">
 <img src="fill/fig/bench_fill.png" width="400">